richen604/richen-bloglist/README.md

 ## Motivation

 Originally making this for the fso2020 course, I've decided to maintain it and showcase it.
-It shows knowledge of user authentication, routing, end to end testing
+It shows knowledge of user authentication, routing, unit testing, end to end testing, state management and production pipelines